 Squirrel gnaw hole in a house in Avondale Estates

 Sandy Springs, Georgia squirrel-trapping job

-Squirrel damage to a roof in Stone Mountain
+Severe squirrel damage to a roof in Decatur

 Squirrel hole in the chimney of a house in Conyers